MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/measure-attributes.md

 Measures either determine the percentage of distinct machines experiencing an error or aggregate instances of all errors observed – where a single machine can have multiple instances counted over the flight.

 Measures that calculate a percentage of machines are often monitoring for a binary result.
-For example, the measure *% of Machines where the Driver Install Process completed successfully* is determining whether a driver installed without error and calculates the percentage of machines that successfully installed the driver.
+For example, the measure *% of Machines where the Driver Install Process completed successfully* determines whether a driver installed without error and calculates the percentage of machines that successfully installed the driver.

 In contrast, measures that evaluate instances can monitor several returned results for a use case.
-For example, the measure *Camera Preview Failure Rate* is monitoring several camera events related to using the preview feature.
-The measure is determining how often and at what stage in the preview process machines encounter an error, calculating the average rate of failure for the feature.
+For example, the measure *Camera Preview Failure Rate* monitors several camera events related to using the preview feature.
+The measure determines how often and at what stage in the preview process machines encounter an error, calculating the average rate of failure for the feature.

 ## Minimum population and minimum instances